CICE-Consortium/CICE/doc/source/user_guide/ug_running.rst

 .. _laptops:

-Porting to Laptop or Personal Computers
+Porting to Laptops or Personal Computers
 -----------------------------------------

 To get the required software necessary to build and run CICE, and use the plotting and quality control scripts included in the repository, a `conda <https://docs.conda.io/en/latest/>`_ environment file is available at :

 ``configuration/scripts/machines/environment.yml``.